 Tim served as an assistant coach and defensive coordinator at Washington College (his undergraduate alma mater) in Chestertown, Maryland, for six seasons, where he taught a graduate course in history and served as an academic adviser.
 He has also coached at the international level as an assistant for the Finnish national lacrosse team, coaching in the World Games and European Championships.
 Tim holds a bachelor’s degree in history from Washington College and a master’s degree in administration and leadership from the University of Phoenix.

 As an undergraduate, Tim developed a love of coaching as a staff member at several lacrosse camps run by some of the best college programs in the country, including Johns Hopkins, Loyola College, Cornell University, and Washington College.
 As an assistant at Washington College, he served as the on-field director of the Washington College summer lacrosse camp from 2016 to 2019.
 Tim and his staff bring energetic enthusiasm to each day, making the camp experience incredibly fun and engaging, while making each individual camper better.

 The foundation of Mercersburg lacrosse is the development of both the physical and mental game of each athlete, focusing on building athleticism, stickwork, competitive composure, and winning attitudes.
 A coaching staff that sports extensive experience on the field and on the sidelines provides leadership for Mercersburg’s varsity, junior varsity, and beginner levels of play.

-The offseason is prime time for Storm LAX players to develop their athleticism and their game.
-Most varsity players compete on club teams in the summer and a number of athletes play other sports in the fall, while also playing in 3v3 and 5v5 tournaments, clinics, and showcases.
+The offseason is prime time for Storm lacrosse players to develop their athleticism and their game.
+Most varsity players compete on club teams in the summer, and a number of athletes play other sports in the fall while also playing in 3v3 and 5v5 tournaments, clinics, and showcases.
 Indoor sessions lead the winter, prepping the team for a spring-break training camp and then the regular season.